-Omeprazole is one of the most commonly prescribed drugs in the UK, mainly used for the treatment of gastro-oesophageal reflux disease (GORD) with symptoms of the heartburn caused by stomach acid which rises from the stomach into the oesophagus (the tube that connects your mouth and stomach).
-In this post I will discuss the following classes of drugs which are available as omeprazole alternative drugs:
+Omeprazole is one of the most commonly prescribed drugs in the UK, mainly used for the treatment of gastro-oesophageal reflux disease (GORD) with symptoms of the heartburn caused by stomach acid, which rises from the stomach into the oesophagus (the tube that connects your mouth and stomach).
+In this post, I will discuss different Omeprazole alternative drugs available for the public to buy and as prescription-only medications.

 Omeprazole belongs to a group of medication called proton pump inhibitors (PPIs).
-PPIs are the most effective group of medications which suppress the production of acid in the stomach.
+PPIs are the most effective group of drugs that suppress the production of acid in the stomach.

-All of the above alternative drugs are either available as general sale list medication (GSL) or/and pharmacy only medication (P) or as Prescription Only Medication (POM).
+Omeprazole alternative drugs are either available as general sale list medication (GSL), pharmacy-only medication (P) or as Prescription Only Medication (POM).
 GSL medicines can be sold in any shop or supermarket, P medicines, on the other hand, can only be purchased from the pharmacy.
 POM drugs are prescribed by a doctor or another qualified prescriber.

 Omeprazole can be purchased over the counter without a prescription.
 Omeprazole 10mg tablets are classified as P medicine.